From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: Preliminaries

 \begin{example} Figure~\ref{Fig:Componentes2Conexas} shows a connected simplicial complex with three $(0,2)$-connected components (marked in red).
 The $(0,2)$-connected components measure the connectivity of the vertices through walks of adjacent triangles. \end{example}

-This connectivity is closely related to the ``$q$-connectivity'' in \cite{Atkin72, Maletic_Rajkovic12, Dani_Dario20}.
-Indeed, the set of $q$-connected components defined in \cite{Maletic_Rajkovic12} is in bijection with the set of $(q,q+1)$-connected components whose equivalence classes contain more than one element.
-In particular, the $(0,1)$-connected components are the usual connected components of the simplicial complex.
+\begin{remark} This connectivity is closely related to the ``$q$-connectivity'' considered, for instance, in~\cite{Atkin72, CR24,Dani_Dario20, Maletic_Rajkovic12, Riihimaki23}.
+For example, the set of $q$-connected components defined in~\cite{Maletic_Rajkovic12} is in bijection with the set of $(q,q+1)$-connected components whose equivalence classes contain more than one element.
+In particular, the $(0,1)$-connected components are the usual connected components of the simplicial complex. \end{remark}